ybronshteyn/smoke/README.md

-Smoke test application for use in the OpenShift 3 Roadshow
+Smoke test application for use at LinuxCon2015